 This is part one of our “Contingency Planning During a Pandemic” series.
-Check out part two here.
+Check out part two / part three / part four.

 I had the good fortune of already working from home for a distributed company when COVID-19 struck.
 As the virus began to impact life as we knew it, I looked around and saw how other companies struggled to transition to a remote workforce.